CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-4.md

 An ARM Template usually consists of several parts:

 - **parameters** – Parameters that are passed from the outside to the template.
-Typically, from the commandline or your deployment tool (e.g. Azure DevOps, Jenkins...)
+Typically, from the commandline or your deployment tool (e.g. Terraform, Azure DevOps, Jenkins...)
 - **variables** – variables for internal use.
 Typically, parameters are “edited”, e.g. names are concatenated and stored in variables for later use.
 - **resources** – the actual resources to be created
-- **outputs** – Output parameters that are returned to the caller after the resources are created.
+- **outputs** – Output parameters that are returned to the caller after the template has been successfully applied.
 With *outputs* you can achieve multi-stage deployments by passing outputs to the next ARM template in your deployment chain.

 ```json
 {